nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 After setting up the network on both side platforms, run the example application on the end device.

-___[ELE](https://www.nxp.com/products/nxp-product-information/nxp-product-programs/edgelock-secure-enclave:EDGELOCK-SECURE-ENCLAVE) has been integrated into i.MX9 series platform since the i.MX Matter 2023 Q3 release, so when you run example applications such as chip-lighting-app, nxp-thermostat-app, etc. on i.MX9 series platform, you need to run "$ systemctl start nvm_daemon" to enable ELE (only need to run once after each power-up), and then run example applications.___
+___[ELE](https://www.nxp.com/products/nxp-product-information/nxp-product-programs/edgelock-secure-enclave:EDGELOCK-SECURE-ENCLAVE) has been integrated into i.MX 9 series platform since the i.MX Matter 2023 Q3 release, so when you run example applications such as chip-lighting-app, nxp-thermostat-app, etc. on i.MX 9 series platform, you need to run "$ systemctl start nvm_daemon" to enable ELE (only need to run once after each power-up), and then run example applications.___

     # to run chip-lighting-app
     $ chip-lighting-app --wifi --ble-controller 0